johnfercher/maroto/docs/README.md

 ## Conventions

-The way maroto`v2`works is similar to the old version.
+The way that maroto`v2`works is similar to the old version.
 The concept of components still exists, but now they are more rigorously controlled by maroto, meaning that`v2`will be less tightly integrated with [gofpdf][gofpdf].
 This constraint will enable maroto`v2`to utilize other PDF providers, such as [pdfcpu][pdfcpu], in the future and even to generate other types of documents.